Impact

 Community Health Advocacy Program (CHAP)

 The Community Health Advocacy Program (CHAP) at Brown works cooperatively with Providence organizations to promote the health of individuals and the community as a whole.
-Rentcent collaboration include Earth Day at Vartan Gregorian Elementary School, which brought together Brown undergraduate students and medical students to share planetary health and sustainability lessons with 4th and 5th graders.
+Recent collaboration include Earth Day at Vartan Gregorian Elementary School, which brought together Brown undergraduate students and medical students to share planetary health and sustainability lessons with 4th and 5th graders.
 Through hands-on and engaging activities, volunteers taught students about healthy eating and composting, Lyme disease and global warming, sun safety, renewable energy and water conservation.

 Partnerships